M&S Bank Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by M&S Bank and to assist in remaining on the M&S Bank Conveyancing Panel.

-The Council of Mortgage Lenders (or the BSA) do not involve themselves in training but they do arrange a number of useful conveyancing related conferences which are attended by firms on the M&S Bank conveyancing panel.
-We do intend to run specific lender focused seminars in the near future including a webinar on M&S Bank’s Part 2 obligations.
-Solicitors on the M&S Bank conveyancing panel are welcome.
-Further details will be communicated as part of the LENDERmonitor P2 change Notifications.
+This not something that the CML would traditionally get involved with however they do provided numerous general legal related conferences which are attended by firms on the M&S Bank conveyancing panel.
+It is our intention to run specific lender focused seminars in the near future including a webinar on M&S Bank’s Part 2 obligations.
+Solicitors on the M&S Bank conveyancing panel will be invited.
+Information about the webinar will be made available as part of the LENDERmonitor P2 change Notifications.

 Read More

-Our membership of the M&S Bank conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?
+Our membership of the M&S Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the CQS team a complete picture of what has gone on.
+You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your firm’s application but gives the CQS team a complete picture of what has happened.

-My firm is listed on the M&S Bank conveyancing panel and all set to complete a remortgage within the next few weeks.
-I can not locate a Mortgage Deed for the client to sign.
+Our practice is on the M&S Bank conveyancing panel and all set to complete a remortgage within the next week.
+My file does not contain a Mortgage Deed for the client to execute.
 Who do I contact at M&S Bank to request substitute deeds?

 You should contact M&S Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes a specific section for banks to enumerate who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an individual inquiry for lenders to set out who to contact to obtain standard documents.
 M&S Bank in their Part 2’s state:

-It is likely that you will need to quote the firm’s M&S Bank conveyancing panel reference.
+Don’t forget to disclose the firm’s M&S Bank conveyancing panel reference.

 Find a Lawyer on the M&S Bank Conveyancing Panel